 - There will be a small amount of space to move your filter back and forth that allows you to bring down one end of the filter and take it out of the compartment.

 - When adding the new filter, look at the perimeter of the filter for an arrow that specifies the air flow direction, to make sure you’re installing the filter in the right direction.
-In most cases, the arrow should point at the main part (or top) of the furnace.
+In the majority of cases, the arrow should point at the main part (or top) of the furnace.